-Fort Lauderdale Indecent Exposure Attorney
+Fort Lauderdale Indecent Exposure Lawyer

 Indecent exposure is a sex crime in the state of Florida, which means it carries stiff punishment and the prospect of life-altering consequences - even if the exposure was unintentional or not malicious.
-If you have been charged with indecent exposure in Broward County or any of the surrounding areas of Florida, you should be focused on working with proven criminal defense attorneys.
+If you have been charged with indecent exposure in Broward County or any of the surrounding areas of Florida, you should be focused on working with proven defense attorneys.

 Sex crime charges are among the most harshly prosecuted and penalized offenses in criminal law, which is why they demand the attention of seasoned lawyers.
 At Hager & Schwartz, P.A., our team includes former prosecutors who have extensive experience defending the rights and futures of clients charged with sex crimes.

-Understanding Florida Indecent Exposure Laws
+Florida Indecent Exposure Laws

-Indecent exposure is legally defined as the exposing of sexual organs in a public place or while in public view.
+In Florida, indecent exposure is legally defined as the exposing of sexual organs in a public place or while in public view.
 Depending on the case, indecent exposure can lead to misdemeanor charges or, in the most serious situations, felony allegations.